 You’re done, now is the time to add any embellishments; you may want to personalise your robe and stitch your dog’s initials; add a fancy trim to the towel jacket collar or even a pocket.
 Let your imagination run wild and get creative.

 Do you need a drying coat for dogs?
-We’d say yes, you do; it’s a great accessory for any dog’s wardrobe and we often get asked the question, should I walk my dog in the rain?
-Of course, you can, but it would be much warmer and more comfortable for fido if they had a coat to keep them dry.
+We’d say yes, you do; it’s a great accessory for any dog’s wardrobe as we get a lot of rain in the UK.
+It would be much warmer and more comfortable for fido if they had a coat to keep them dry.

 It will save your car seats, protect your home and make your pooch more comfortable after a swim or bath.
 As mentioned, there are plenty to choose from online.